jetspiking/TeleDesk/README.md

 https://teletekst-data.nos.nl/webplus

 # Documentation
 The application uses Electron and its routing capabilities to inject data into DOM-elements (HTML) and binds input events from users to an action for updating the Teletekst data and corresponding UI.
 The front-end is running on the 'Main'-process, while the backend is running on the 'Rendering'-process (Chromium engine).
-Communication (routing) is done by the preload.ts and its 'ContextBridge', which specifies an interface for data communication purposes.
+Communication (routing) is done by utilizing the 'preload' process and its 'ContextBridge', which specifies an interface for data communication purposes.

 <img src="https://github.com/jetspiking/TeleDesk/blob/main/Documentation/Routing.png" width="400">